rai-n/Rain-fitness---Java-backend/README.md

 # Springboot-webpage
+A health and fitness website, where you can measure learn about fitness and diet and also calculate your BMI.

-A health and fitness website created using Springboot framework, H2  and Thymeleaf for data persistence.
+Created using Springboot framework, H2 and Thymeleaf for data persistence.

-Use of semantic html for content markup, css for styling and javascript for functionality.
+Uses semantic HTML for content markup, CC for styling and Javascript for functionality. \\

-Additional use of JS library Bootstrap for navigation bar
+Also uses Bootstrap navbar.